Lackawanna River: Geography and geology

 The elevation near the mouth of the Lackawanna River is 522 ft above sea level.
 The elevation of the river's source is between 1560 and 1580 ft above sea level.
 The river is steep and sometimes narrow.
 Its average gradient between Forest City and Pittston is 19 ft/mi.
 For its first 13 mi, the river's average gradient is 45.4 ft/mi.
 For the next 15 mi, the average gradient is 20 ft/mi.
 For the final 12 mi, the gradient of the river averages 13.2 ft/mi.

 In general, the topography of the Lackawanna River watershed consists of long, steep-sided ridges with valleys in between.
 The headwaters of the river are in a group of glacial ponds and bogs in Susquehanna County and Wayne County, about 12 mi north of Forest City.
 The river itself begins at Stillwater Lake, which was built by the United States Army Corps of Engineers in 1960.
 For much of its length, the river flows through the Lackawanna Valley, which runs in a northeast-to-southwest direction.
-Many tributaries flow into the Lackawanna River from West Mountain, the Moosic Mountains, or the Pocono Plateau.
+Many tributaries flow into the Lackawanna River from West Mountain, the Moosic Mountains, or the Pocono Mountains.

 The headwaters of the Lackawanna River are in the glaciated plateau physiographic province of the Appalachian Mountains.
 However, the Lackawanna Valley is in the northernmost part of the ridge and valley physiographic province.
 The river also flows through a portion of the Coal Region.
 The Lackawanna Valley is part of the Lackawanna/Wyoming Syncline, which is a large syncline in the Allegheny Front and is the main geological feature of the watershed.
 The syncline is canoe-shaped, with a length of 70 mi and a width of 5 mi.
 The crests of the anticlines on both sides have been eroded away.
 An escarpment known as Campbells Ledge is located near the river's mouth, where the Susquehanna Valley enters the 55-mile-long Lackawanna/Wyoming Valley.